MolecularMatters/psd_sdk/README.md

 ## Platforms

-At the moment, the SDK only compiles for Windows.
-As we are primarily a Windows developer, we don't plan on supporting OS X, Linux, or mobile platforms ourselves.
+At the moment, the SDK compiles for Windows and MacOS.
+The MacOS port was kindly provided by Oluseyi Sonaiya.

+As we are primarily a Windows developer, we don't plan on supporting Linux or mobile platforms ourselves.
 We would gladly accept pull requests though, if anybody wants to help out.

 ## Porting to other platforms